ILLIXR/ILLIXR/docs/docs/illixr_plugins.md

 See [Getting Started][31] for more information on adding plugins to a [_profile_][40] file.

 [//]: # (- References -)

+[^1]: ILLIXR has switched to a Vulkan back end, thus OpenGL based plugins may not work on every system.

 [1]:    https://github.com/ILLIXR/ILLIXR/tree/master/offline_imu
 [2]:    https://github.com/ILLIXR/ILLIXR/tree/master/offline_cam